 At the State level, Dr. Chanda has served as Special Secretary, Power Department, Chairman, Durgapur Projects Limited, Secretary Consumer Affairs Department, Principal Secretary, Technical Education & Training Department, Additional Chief Secretary, Micro & Small-Scale Enterprises and Textiles Department and also as Director General, Administrative Training Institute.

 Dr. Chanda is credited with the decorative illumination of the iconic "Rabindra Setu" (erstwhile 'Howrah Bridge') in November, 2006.
-He also set up the first and the only "Maritime Archive" in Kolkata.
+He also set up the "Kolkata Port Heritage Center" as well as the first and the only "Maritime Archive" in Kolkata.

 He joined the West Bengal Administrative Tribunal as Member (Administrative) on 1st November, 2013.